United-Walls/Privacy-Policy/README.md

 ## Effective Date

-This privacy policy is effective as of [Effective Date].
+This privacy policy is effective as of 26th March 2023.